cc32d9/eosio-haproxy/README.md

-# HAProxy check scripts for eosio
+# HAProxy check script for eosio

-This is a simple script that send a `get_info` request to the backend `nodeos` instance and reports a failure status if the node is more than 60 seconds behind the host time.
+This is a simple script that sends a `get_info` request to the backend `nodeos` instance and reports a failure status if the node is more than 60 seconds behind the host time.